ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 <hr/>
 </details>

-Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.
+Run and test your playbook and verify everything works as expected, by logging ino the automation controller Web UI.

 ## Create Machine Credentials